top of page

 The cost of training as a teacher varies (within a relatively narrow range) between schools due to a number of factors including overheads, what is included in the fees, and the number and experience of the teachers employed.
 There is a link to the websites of all the STAT-approved schools on this page.
 However, since some of the schools may not have not updated their information recently, potential trainees are advised to contact the schools individually for up to date information.
 Also, potential trainees should note that, since there may be a considerable variation in what schools offer trainees (whilst still meeting the STAT-mandated minimum requirements) these fees are not always a reliable guide to 'good value', as such.

-You can find up to date (from January 2024) information about course fees at MATTS on this page.
+Course fees at MATTS are currently £7,560 per year for full-time training or £63 per day for part-time training (September 2024).
 MATTS provides a much higher teacher-student ratio than most training courses and has an exceptionally high proportion of very experienced teachers.
 In addition, we exceed the minimum required hours of training each year, include most sundry costs (such as catering) and only charge part-time students for the days that they actually attend the school on a completely flexible basis, and without notice.
+You can find more information about course fees at MATTS on the teacher training page.

 How do I find a good teacher training course?